spindlebink/hollicode/README.md

 * You're writing a game with textual story or dialog
 * Your game would benefit from systemic, branching paths in that text
 * You don't want to represent writerly content in engine code

-**Fair warning: Hollicode is in an early state.
-Its bytecode format is powerful but still solidifying, and stuff is going to change before version 1.0.**

 ## Example